 Aided by fluoroscopy, the neurosurgeon carefully threads a micro-catheter via the femoral artery into the center of the AVM.
 Once the micro-catheter tip is in the desired position, the embolic glue, in liquid form, is slowly injected through the catheter to the targeted malformation.
 When the liquid comes into contact with the blood, it changes into solid material, sealing off the blood vessels, shutting down the blood flow and reducing the risk of rupture during resection.

 Preoperative embolization gives the brain time to quiet down after spending years shunting high-powered blood to the AVM.
 In some patients, it can reduce the size and vasculature of the AVM and eliminate surgically inaccessible vessels.
 This dramatically decreases intraoperative blood loss.
 This results in an easier and safer surgical resection.

 Until recently, many rapidly acting embolic glues hardened too quickly and did not always penetrate smaller diametric vessels.
-At Winthrop, a newer agent called ONYX is used for embolization of AVMs, representing an important, relatively new intracranial AVM treatment option with its ability to facilitate a slower, more deliberate and controlled procedure.
+At NYU Winthrop, a newer agent called ONYX is used for embolization of AVMs, representing an important, relatively new intracranial AVM treatment option with its ability to facilitate a slower, more deliberate and controlled procedure.
 ONYX takes longer to harden, allowing for more precise management of its delivery.